 When we want to draw attention to the dependency of the marginal rate of substitution on the factor combination considered, we write $MRS{KL}(K, L)$ .
 Sometimes in the literature, the marginal rate of substitution between two production factors, K and L, is called the technical rate of substitution (or the technical rate of transformation) in order to distinguish from a consumer's marginal rate of substitution between two consumption goods.
 As is well-known from microeconomics, a firm that minimizes production costs for a given output level and given factor prices, will choose a factor combination such that $MRS{KL}$ equals the ratio of the factor prices.
-If F(K, L) is homogeneous of degree q, then the marginal rate of substitution depends only on the factor proportion and is thus the same at any point on the ray $K = (\bar{K}/\bar{L})L$ .
-In this case the expansion path is a straight line. &lt;sup>2The subscript $|Y = \bar{Y}|$ in (2.5) signifies that "we are moving along a given isoquant $F(K, L) = \bar{Y}$ ", i.e., we are considering the relation between K and L under the restriction $F(K, L) = \bar{Y}$ . © Groth, Lecture notes in macroeconomics, (mimeo) 2016.

-The Inada conditions A continuously differentiable production function is said to satisfy the Inada conditions if $$\lim{K \to 0} F_K(K, L) = \infty, \lim{K \to \infty} F_K(K, L) = 0, \tag{2.6}$$ $$\lim{K \to 0} F_K(K, L) = \infty, \lim{K \to \infty} F_K(K, L) = 0,$$ $$\lim{L \to 0} F_L(K, L) = \infty, \lim{L \to \infty} F_L(K, L) = 0.$$ (2.6) In this case, the marginal productivity of either production factor has no upper bound when the input of the factor becomes infinitely small.
+If F(K, L) is homogeneous of degree q, then the marginal rate of substitution depends only on the factor &lt;sup>2The subscript $|Y = \overline{Y}$ in (2.5) signifies that "we are moving along a given isoquant $F(K, L) = \overline{Y}$ ", i.e., we are considering the relation between K and L under the restriction $F(K, L) = \overline{Y}$ . proportion and is thus the same at any point on the ray $K = (\bar{K}/\bar{L})L$ .
+In this case the expansion path is a straight line.
+The Inada conditions A continuously differentiable production function is said to satisfy the Inada conditions if $$\lim{K \to 0} F_K(K, L) = \infty, \lim{K \to \infty} F_K(K, L) = 0,$$ (2.6) $$\lim{L \to 0} F_L(K, L) = \infty, \lim{L \to \infty} F_L(K, L) = 0.$$ (2.7) In this case, the marginal productivity of either production factor has no upper bound when the input of the factor becomes infinitely small.
 And the marginal productivity is gradually vanishing when the input of the factor increases without bound.
 Actually, (2.6) and (2.7) express four conditions, which it is preferable to consider separately and label one by one.
 In (2.6) we have two Inada conditions for MPK (the marginal productivity of capital), the first being a lower, the second an upper Inada condition for MPK.
 And in (2.7) we have two Inada conditions for MPL (the marginal productivity of labor), the first being a lower, the second an upper Inada condition for MPL.
 In the literature, when a sentence like "the Inada conditions are assumed" appears, it is sometimes not made clear which, and how many, of the four are meant.
 Unless it is evident from the context, it is better to be explicit about what is meant.
 The definition of a neoclassical production function we have given is quite common in macroeconomic journal articles and convenient because of its flexibility.
 Yet there are textbooks that define a neoclassical production function more narrowly by including the Inada conditions as a requirement for calling the production function neoclassical.
 In contrast, in this book, when in a given context we need one or another Inada condition, we state it explicitly as an additional assumption.
-2.1.2Returns to scale If all the inputs are multiplied by some factor, is output then multiplied by the same factor?
+2.1.2 Returns to scale If all the inputs are multiplied by some factor, is output then multiplied by the same factor?
 There may be different answers to this question, depending on circumstances.
-We consider a production function F(K,L) where K>0 and L>0.
-Then F is said to have constant returns to scale (CRS for short) if it is homogeneous of degree one, i.e., if for all $(K, L) \in \mathbb{R}^2{++}$ and all $\lambda > 0$ , $$F(\lambda K, \lambda L) = \lambda F(K, L).$$ As all inputs are scaled up or down by some factor, output is scaled up or down by the same factor.
-The assumption of CRS is often defended by the replication &lt;sup>3After the Japanese economist Ken-Ichi Inada, 1925-2002.
+We consider a production function F(K, L) where K > 0 and L > 0.
+Then F is said to have constant returns to scale (CRS for short) if it is homogeneous of degree one, i.e., if for all $(K, L) \in \mathbb{R}^2{++}$ and all $\lambda > 0$ , $$F(\lambda K, \lambda L) = \lambda F(K, L).$$ &lt;sup>3After the Japanese economist Ken-Ichi Inada, 1925-2002.